lapinozz/lapinozz.github.io/_posts/2016-03-08-Messing-with-vtables-part-two.markdown

 };
 {% endhighlight %}

 Now the compiler knows that `GuiElement` needs a vtable and will include one.
-And so we will be able to get runtime information and perform our cast!
-But first, since we modified `GuiElement` we need to define `Button_real` and `Button_vtable` again.
+And since the vtable include RTTI (via `typeInfoPtr`) we will be able to perform our cast!
+But first, since we modified `GuiElement` we need to redefine `Button_real` and `Button_vtable`.

 {% highlight cpp linenos %}
 struct Button_vtable